 In fact, being a CEO for a Fortune 500 company doesn’t require a college degree — just ask Bill Gates.
 It may be hard to believe, but I assure you that anybody who is armed with a toolbox of basic principles in hand has most everything they will ever need to handle the job of CEO, whether they are running a Fortune 500 corporation or a household of one.

 Think I’m kidding?
 I’m not.
-According to this article in USA Today, at the beginning of the 21st century, only about one-third of all American CEOs could claim to be a holder of an MBA.
+According to USA Today, at the beginning of the 21st century, only one-third of all American CEOs could claim to be a holder of an MBA.

-After all, it’s not as if the holder of an MBA or one who earned an MBA online, can say with any certainty that he or she will make a top-notch CEO.
+After all, it’s not as if the holder of an MBA can say with any certainty that he or she will make a top-notch CEO.
 For example, the late Kenneth Lay, infamous ex-CEO of Enron, held an MBA as well as a Ph.D. in economics.

 Why?
 Because the job of household CEO really only relies on your understanding of a few basic principles, a bit of common sense, and a commitment to becoming financially free — regardless of your household income.

-A good household CEO understands the power of these four principles, which I will expand upon on in my next series of posts:
+A good household CEO understands the power of these four principles:

-Once you grasp those principles, then you are well on your way to being a successful household CEO and gaining your financial freedom!
+Once you grasp those principles, then you’re well on your way to being a successful household CEO and gaining your financial freedom!

 Hey, if a guy like Bill Gates can successfully build and run a company like Microsoft for decades without ever having taken a business course, then you can run your own household without an MBA.

-Being a household CEO is not a tough assignment.
+Being a household CEO isn’t a tough assignment.
 Childbirth is tough.
 A double root canal is tough.
-Even driving on the San Diego freeway during rush hour on a hot August afternoon is tough.
-But running your household…
+But running your household …